 - 7.1 Introduction

 - 7.2 Theory

 - 7.2.1 Definitions

 - 7.2.2 Basic equations

+- 7.2.3 Microphysical assumptions

-- 7.2.3 Definition of the source and sink terms
+- 7.2.4 Definition of the source and sink terms

 - 7.3 Numerics

 - 7.3.1 Integration of the equations

-- 7.3.2 Calculation of $dq{sat}/dt$
+- 7.3.2 Calculation of dq{sat}/dt

 - 7.3.3 Convective cloud source

 - 7.3.4 Final moist adjustment

 - 7.4 Code

 - Appendix A. Relevant cloud and precipitation diagnostics

 - Appendix B. History of key cloud scheme developments

 - Appendix C. List of symbols

 Cloud and large-scale precipitation processes are described by prognostic equations for cloud liquid water, cloud ice, rain, snow and a grid box fractional cloud cover.
 This new scheme was implemented in IFS Cycle 36r4 and is significantly modified from the previous version which had just two prognostic cloud variables (cloud condensate and cloud fraction).
 The philosophy of the original scheme (Tiedtke, 1993) is retained with regards to the prognostic cloud fraction and sources/sinks of all cloud variables due to the major generation and destruction processes, including detrainment from convection.
 However, liquid and ice water contents are now independent, allowing a more physically realistic representation of super-cooled liquid water and mixed-phase cloud.
 Rain and snow precipitation are also now able to precipitate with a determined terminal fall speed and can be advected by the three-dimensional wind.
 A multi-dimensional implicit solver is used for the numerical solution of the cloud and precipitation prognostic equations.
-Many of the existing microphysical process formulations have been retained for the time being in order to facilitate the transition to the new framework in the operational model.
 Figure 7.1 shows a schematic to highlight the differences between the current and previous (pre-36r4) cloud parametrization schemes.
 Further discussion of the changes and impacts on the IFS forecasts can be found in Forbes and Tompkins (2011) and Forbes et al. (2011).